AITA for choosing to invite ex-wife over current wife to daughter's graduation party?

 Blended families often face unique challenges that require nuanced communication strategies to navigate the complexities of their relationships.
 Research indicates that effective co-parenting can significantly reduce stress and conflict within the family unit, allowing for a more harmonious living environment.
 According to a comprehensive study from the American Psychological Association, open dialogues between parents, regardless of their relationship status, foster healthier environments for children and contribute to their emotional well-being.

 Encouraging regular family meetings can serve as a vital tool to help clarify expectations, feelings, and responsibilities among all family members.
-These meetings are an opportunity for everyone to express their thoughts and concerns in a safe space.
+These meetings provide an opportunity for everyone to express their thoughts and concerns in a safe space.
 It's essential for parents to practice active listening and validate each other's feelings, which can create a more cohesive family dynamic and promote understanding.
 By prioritizing communication, blended families can build stronger bonds and navigate challenges more effectively.

 Comment from u/quirky_catlover87